ogheneCodes/Collaborative-Practice-/README.md

 ========================Collaborative Practice=====================

-##Note: Please do not push to the main branch, create your brach and make a pull request when you commit.
+# Note: Please do not push to the main branch, create your brach and make a pull request when you commit.

-                                🔥Authors🔥
+                                🔥**Authors**🔥
                     -------------------------------

                 1. Oghenemaga Maxwell